 Permanent brain damage due to opiate overdose is a common issue.
 One doctor in British Columbia states that as many as 90% of the overdose survivors in the intensive care unit (ICU) have permanent brain damage they will not recover from.
 The high rate of brain damage comes from loss of blood flow and oxygen to the brain – also called brain hypoxia.
 When the brain does not get enough oxygen and nutrients, it cannot function properly.
 Brain hypoxia can lead to a variety of temporary or permanent conditions, including:

 - Inability or Impairment to Communicate, Read, or Write

 - Coma, or a Vegetative State

 The extent of brain damage following an opiate overdose depends on how long the brain went without oxygen.
 Minutes, and even seconds, can alter the severity of the damage.
 On average, it takes three to five minutes of oxygen deprivation to the brain to cause permanent damage.
-Lack of oxygen to the brain during an overdose has led to thousands of survivors stuck in the ICU, in a drug overdose coma or brain dead.
+Lack of oxygen to the brain during an overdose has led to thousands of survivors stuck in the ICU, in a drug overdose coma prognosis- brain dead.
 In effect, they are not “survivors” at all, but just victims in a different way.

 Cases of Permanent Brain Damage in Overdoses

 Doctors from around the United States and Canada are reporting higher numbers of patients with permanent brain damage from overdoses relating to fentanyl, heroin, and/or other opiates.
 Many of these patients suffer complete brain death, and are in vegetative states.
 Family members have to decide whether to pull the plug on their loved ones or keep hoping against the odds.
 Extensive permanent brain damage can completely change a patient’s life, making him or her unable to ever walk, speak, or communicate again.